wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/04-block-functionality.md

 If you're wondering, the reason the symbol and year is rendered outside the `__()` function is because you only need to make the word "Copyright" translatable.

-You probably don't want to hard code that date though, so you can use some JavaScript to get the current year as a variable, and replace the year with the variable.
+You probably don't want to hard code that end date though, so you can use some JavaScript to get the current year as a variable, and replace the year with the variable.

 ```jsx
 export default function Edit() {